Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.
 A significant historical year for this entry is 1777.

 Location.
-42° 58.886′ N, 73° 37.62′ W. Marker is near Schuylerville, New York, in Saratoga County.
-Marker can be reached from Saratoga Battlefield Tour Road.
+Marker has been permanently removed.
+It was located near 42° 58.886′ N, 73° 37.62′ W. Marker was near Schuylerville, New York, in Saratoga County.
+It could be reached from Saratoga Battlefield Tour Road.
 Touch for map.
-Marker is at or near this postal address: Saratoga Battlefield Tour Road, Stillwater NY 12170, United States of America.
-Touch for directions.
+Marker was at or near this postal address: Saratoga Battlefield Tour Road, Stillwater NY 12170, United States of America.

 Questions of Loyalty Marker image.
 Click for full size.